alerner1/raceyou/README.md

-logout button, also top right or something method to sort runners for rank categories add migration for profile photo
+logout button, also top right or something method to sort runners for rank categories add migration for profile photo something's up with the race types -- need to clarify what they mean and modify new race form accordingly maybe a grid for the friends display on the runner show page

 careful seeding